eldday/webresume/README.md

 sudo service apache2 start
 sudo service mysql start
 ```
->Verify you can get to the website from your browser using any conigured domain name, local IP Address, or Localhost
+>Verify you can get to the website from your browser using: http(s)://domain name, http(s)://local IP Address, or http(s)://Localhost

 ---